 How Does The Gum Treatment Work?

-Your hygienist may use local freezing of the gum tissue which works well for 95% of the patients, allowing them to return to their regular activities with no numbness after their appointment.
-In some cases, when the patient is overly sensitive or just extremely anxious, Dr. Slepchik will use the gentle automated freezing Dental Vibe with the Wand system to freeze completely the whole area.
-No matter the freezing system that is most convenient, the patient can return to normal activities immediately after the appointment.
+Your hygienist will freeze each area or side of your mouth.
+You are able to return to work or your regular with no problem.
+The freezing wears off quickly.
+In some cases, when a patient is either overly sensitive or extremely anxious, Dr. Slepchik will use our gentle automated freezing system Dental Vibe with the Wand to completely freeze the whole area.
+Please remember you can resume your regular activities immediately after the appointment.

 Dr. Slepchik’s Patient Testimonial